Voices from the Past

 In 2001 a new headstone was made for Freda and a commemoration service was held.
 This was attended by over 70 locals with their dogs.
 Freda had now become an important personality for the Cannock Chase region.

-Her collar was donated to the Army museum and over the past few years, many visitors have arrived form England hoping to catch a glimpse of a much treasured artefact.
+Her collar was donated to the National Army Museum and, over the past few years, many visitors have arrived from England hoping to catch a glimpse of a much treasured artefact.
+It is currently on display in our exhibition WWI: New Zealand and the Great War.